muziehdesign/designsystem/README.md

 1. Moved svg icon config `svgIconDefinitionUrl` from `ComponentConfig` to `SvgIconOptions`
 1. ResultTableModel changed to match interfaces of backend
 1. Spinner `type` now supports primary, secondary, or custom
+1. Changed classes used for form controls to avoid global styling, added css variables for customizability

 ### New additions
 1. mz-inline-edit